kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md

 Reflective learning is a practice that helps you to move from being a passive learner into being an active one.
 It is the practice of monitoring and evaluating your own learning process with the objective of finding ways to improve.
 If self-directed learning puts you in charge of your learning process, then the reflective learning practice is about being able to evaluate and improve that learning process.

-Reflection completes the learning process because it allows you to step back and evaluate the learning process.
+Reflection completes the learning process because it allows you to step back and evaluate your learning.

 Reflection in Learning can happen in 2 ways: